tatumalenko/sms-pigeon/README.md

 NodeJS, what is an API, what can we do with all these things, and how we can make use of it to build something that actually works.

 ## What's next for SMS Pigeon
-Ideally, the next step would be to deploy the server in the cloud via Heroku or something similar.
-After that, the next step would be to integrate speech to text transcription and making the parsing more flexible and less verbose.
+[x] Deploy the server in the cloud via Heroku or something similar [ ] Enhancing the text parsing to be less verbose
+[ ] Integrate Twilio's speech to text API functionalities

 ## Built With
 `node.js`, `javascript `, `twilio`, `google-directions`